bIgBV/blog-deux/content/bitcask-hash-table-merge/index.md

 ![key-dir-structure](key-dir.png)

 During updates, the keydir is updated along with the on disk structure.
-The paper does not go into the specfics of the locking protocol for this step, but one can imagine a protocol which provides serializability.
+The paper does not go into the specifics of the locking protocol for this step, but one can imagine a protocol which provides serializability.

 ## Lookup request path